JKurth08/Enter-the-Arena/README.md

 # Enter-the-Arena
 This is my very own implementation of an Arena Allocator.
-Add the header file to your prohject and link the source code:
+Add the header file to your project and link the source code:
 ```
 gcc your_program.c Arena.c -o your_program